Beowolve/beowolve/README.md

 * Developer tools

 ### What drives me
-I’m passionate about building highly interactive, visual software systems.
+I’m passionate about building highly interactive, visually rich software systems.
 Whether it's a complex desktop framework or a pixel-perfect web tool, I thrive on seeing ideas come to life.
 A big part of my creative outlet in recent years has been CSSBattle, which inspired many of the web tools you see below.

 ### When I’m not coding
 I’m a family man and dog owner based in Austria.
 When the screen is off, you’ll likely find me: